tdwg/process/review_manager.md

 The timeframe for individual Reviewers to respond is up to the Review Manager.
 A period of around **one month** would be reasonable given that the Review task may be substantial.
 Reviewers' submissions should be timely.
 If a Reviewer is not able to complete the Review within a reasonable timeframe, another Reviewer may need to be engaged.
 You may want to have a Reviewer or two 'up your sleeve' in case of missed deadlines.
 Once a deadline has been passed, send a reminder and in parallel, consider seeking an additional Reviewer.
 This way, there are minimal holdups.

-## 3.2 Review Criteria
+## 3.2 Review criteria

 What **criteria** should you convey to Reviewers to judge a submission?
-A TDWG standard is a document, but consideration should be given in the Review of how effectively the proposed standard could be implemented.
+A TDWG Standard is a document, but consideration should be given in the Review of how effectively the proposed Standard could be implemented.

-- The key issue for Reviewers is that the proposed TDWG standard efficiently addresses the community need.
+- The key issue for Reviewers is that the proposed TDWG Standard efficiently addresses the community need.
 Does the submission achieve the intended outcome in an efficient and effective manner?
 - Is the submission clearly written?
-If not, then uptake of the standard, however technically capable it is, will be diminished.
+If not, then uptake of the Standard, however technically capable it is, will be diminished.
 Is the document itself structured in a way that will facilitate understanding by the broadest audience?
-Each standard document must clearly indicate what parts of it are normative.
+Each Standard document must clearly indicate what parts of it are normative.
 This may be done by designation at the start of the document (e.g. "all parts of the document excluding examples marked as non-normative") or by indicating at the start of particular sections whether they are normative or not.
 See Section 3.2.1 of the Standards Documentation Specification for details.
 - Does the submission conform to the TDWG Standards Specification?
 - Does the submission detail the intended audience and its needs?
-This should be addressed in a preamble and is required for a Reviewer to evaluate how well the standard meets its goals.
-If the audience and desired outcomes are not identified, it is impossible to evaluate the effectiveness of the proposed standard.
+This should be addressed in a preamble and is required for a Reviewer to evaluate how well the Standard meets its goals.
+If the audience and desired outcomes are not identified, it is impossible to evaluate the effectiveness of the proposed Standard.
-- Is the proposed standard technically accurate?
-For a complex standard, this is not an easy thing to evaluate.
+- Is the proposed Standard technically accurate?
+For a complex Standard, this is not an easy thing to evaluate.
 Some of the Reviewers need to be technically capable of systematically examining the proposed standard to ensure that it is accurate.
 Typos, unexpanded first use of acronyms and undefined jargon in a technical document present a significant hazards to the end-users.
-- Does the submission build upon effective existing standards?
-Proposed standards should not 'reinvent the wheel'.
-They should re-use well-accepted and effective standards wherever possible.
-Are other existing standards more appropriate for the intended purpose?
+- Does the submission build upon effective existing Standards?
+Proposed Standards should not 'reinvent the wheel'.
+They should re-use well-accepted and effective Standards wherever possible.
+Are other existing Standards more appropriate for the intended purpose?
-- Is the overall structure of the standard effective?
-If the structure of the proposed standard is problematic, then use of the standard may be equally problematic.
+- Is the overall structure of the Standard effective?
+If the structure of the proposed Standard is problematic, then use of the Standard may be equally problematic.
 Are there ways to simplify the structure?
 Does the structure allow for efficient/effective extensibility?
-- Does the standard address a large majority of end-user needs?
+- Does the Standard address a large majority of end-user needs?
 Are the fields/parameters sufficient and clearly defined?
 Are the parameters/fields sufficient to address the large majority of end-user needs?

 ## 3.3 Post expert Review